hadronized/blog/luminance-0.3.md

   - [`uploadSub`](https://hackage.haskell.org/package/luminance-0.3/docs/Graphics-Luminance-Texture.html#v:uploadSub),
     used to upload texels to a subpart of the texture ;
   - [`fillSub`](https://hackage.haskell.org/package/luminance-0.3/docs/Graphics-Luminance-Texture.html#v:fillSub),
-    used to fill – /clear/ – a subpart of the texture with a given value.
+    used to fill – *clear* – a subpart of the texture with a given value.

 All those functions work on `(Texture t) => t`, so it will work with all kinds of texture.

 ## Cubemaps

 [`Cubemap`s](https://hackage.haskell.org/package/luminance-0.3/docs/Graphics-Luminance-Texture.html#t:Cubemap)
 are also included.
-They work like other textures but add the concept of /faces/.
+They work like other textures but add the concept of *faces*.
 Feel free to dig in the documentation for further details.

 # What’s next?

-I need to find a way to wrap /texture arrays/, which are very nice and useful for /layered rendering/.
+I need to find a way to wrap *texture arrays*, which are very nice and useful for *layered rendering*.
 After that, I’ll try to expose the change to the framebuffers so that we can create framebuffers with cubemaps or that kind of cool feature.

 In the waiting, have a good a week!